María Isabel of Spain: Duchess of Calabria

-Duchess of Calabria
+Return to Naples

-Francis and María Isabella's family in 1820; she is at the far left, holding Maria Carolina Ferdinanda.
+Francis and Maria Isabella's family in 1820; she is at the far left, holding Maria Carolina Ferdinanda.

 In 1815, under Austrian protection, Ferdinand returned to Naples.
 He suppressed the Sicilian constitution and joined his two kingdoms into that of the Two Sicilies in 1816, bestowing on Francesco the title of Duke of Calabria as heir of the combined kingdoms.
 Serving as lieutenant in Sicily (1815–20), Francesco and Maria Isabella remained in Sicily, seldom visiting Naples.

 Although she left Spain at an early age, Maria Isabella remained attached to her family and native country.
 In the autumn of 1818, she visited her parents who were living in exile in Rome.
 She was still with her mother when Queen Maria Luisa died in January 1819.
 Maria Isabella was instrumental in the marital choices of the Neapolitan court for her daughters, of whom four (out of six) married members of the Spanish royal family.
 The first of these marriages took place in April 1819 between her eldest child Luisa Carlotta and Maria Isabella's younger brother, Infante Francisco de Paula of Spain in a union between niece and uncle.

 During these troubled years Maria Isabella was constantly pregnant.
 At intervals of less than two years, she gave birth to nine children born in Palermo.
 She finally returned to Naples with her husband in July 1820.
 Her father-in-law King Ferdinand was now completely subservient to Austria; an Austrian, Count Nugent, was commander-in-chief of the army.
 For the next four years her father-in-law reigned as an absolute monarch within his domain, granting no constitutional reforms.
 In this period, Maria Isabella had two more children born in Naples.